-Additional options have been considered by researchers in the community, including OSF 5 , and the Language Archive 6 .
+Additional options have been considered by researchers in the community, including OSF 7, and the Language Archive 8.
 Detailing all their features is beyond the scope of the present paper, but some discussion can be found in Casillas et al. (2019).
+As a way of explaining why we think they are insufficient solutions, OSF provides very limited storage capacities and requires no structure or metadata, thus does not solve problems of storage or standards.
+As for the Language Archive, it does not currently have an API for allowing updates of the data, nor automatic tests for its continued integrity.

 Without denying their usefulness and importance, none of these archives provides perfect solutions to all of the problems we laid out above - and notably, in our vision, researchers should not have to choose among them when archiving their data.
-These limitations have brought us to envision a new strategy for sharing these datasets, which we detail next.
+These limitations have brought us to envision a new strategy for sharing these datasets, which is detailed in Sections 3.3 and 3.4.